Counterfeit Currency Detection: Instruments and Field Methods

 When a counterfeit passes UV, transmitted-light, loupe, and pen tests in a cashier's hands, the detection burden shifts entirely to the laboratory, and the investigation becomes a spectroscopy case.

-The term "supernote" (originally applied to extremely high-quality counterfeit US $100 bills attributed to state-sponsored production, first detected in circulation in the early 1990s) has broadened in forensic usage to describe any counterfeit of sufficient quality to pass casual field examination.
+The term "supernote" (originally applied to extremely high-quality counterfeit US $100 bills attributed to state-sponsored production, first detected in circulation in the late 1980s (1989, at the Central Bank of the Philippines)) has broadened in forensic usage to describe any counterfeit of sufficient quality to pass casual field examination.
 The original North Korean-attributed supernotes (note class "C-14342" in Secret Service classification) were produced on genuine cotton-linen paper sourced covertly, with intaglio printing on genuine intaglio presses and OVI inks obtained through illicit channels from licensed suppliers, and with security threads inserted during the papermaking stage.
 These notes passed UV examination, transmitted-light inspection, and pen tests; they were identified only through laboratory spectroscopy of the specific intaglio ink formulation (which differed subtly from the genuine BEP formulation) and through subtle dimensional errors in the Franklin portrait engraving.

 Since 2000, the class of high-quality counterfeits has expanded.
 Commercially available intaglio printing equipment (second-hand from closed security printers in Eastern Europe and South Asia) has enabled a tier of counterfeit production that replicates the tactile intaglio profile and defeats the fingertip test.
 High-quality watermark simulation using genuine watermarked paper from non-bank sources (security paper diverted from stationery manufacturers) replicates the UV and transmitted-light signature.